My interests are varied and range from gardening, to herbs and herbal medicine, resale shopping and anything that is old or interesting.

-I love to buy old picture frames, well because I like old stuff.
+I love to buy old picture frames because, well, I like old stuff.
 I am especially fond of those old gilded plaster frames.
 They set off my landscape prints really well.
-The only draw back is that ones in good shape aren't cheap and the ones that are cheap are in poor repair.
+The only drawback is that the ones in good shape aren't cheap, and the ones that are cheap are in poor repair.

-Oh woes me, what's a poor girl to do?
-Go to the library of course.
+Oh, woe is me; what's a poor girl to do?
+Go to the library, of course.
 While there, I found a little book that told of ways to repair miscellaneous collectibles.
 And guess what I found in this little book?
 Yep, you guessed it.
 How to repair damaged gilded picture frames.

 But Can I Repair and Restore the Picture Frame?

-I just finished restore a really old frame that has been on my "to do" list for a long time.
+I just finished restoring a really old frame that has been on my "to do" list for a long time.

 6 Steps to Repairing Your Picture Frame